drteresavasquez/intro-js-array-methods/README.md

 # Intro to JS Array Methods
-In this repo, we will be working through increasing knowledge in JS array methods by refactoring a Black Excellence Reference app.
+In this repo, we will be working through increasing knowledge in JS array methods by refactoring an app that is a compiled Black Excellence Reference.

 ## What are JS Array Methods? 👀
 Array methods are functions that are built-in to JavaScript that can be applied to arrays.